-- Closely integrated with any development to provide a greening effect to the environment - Close positioning of multiple space, can contribute to connectivity and landscape quality - Focus for such provision is for informal recreational activities such as 'kickabout' football, sitting, and dog walking etc - ◆ Ideally incorporate shade from existing mature trees or planting of new trees - Open views for natural surveillance - Signage to welcome users, contact details, and set out any constraints of use
+- Closely integrated with any development to provide a greening effect to the environment. - Open space provision should be meaningful and at the "heart" of new developments. - Close positioning of multiple space, can contribute to connectivity and landscape quality - Focus for such provision is for informal recreational activities such as 'kickabout' football, sitting, and dog walking etc - Ideally incorporate shade from existing mature trees or planting of new trees - Open views for natural surveillance - Signage to welcome users, contact details, and set out any constraints of use